arcxp/content-search-validator/README.md

 ## How to run it?

+This repo requires you have [docker](https://www.docker.com/products/docker-desktop/) installed and running to work.

 It is recommneded to install nvm and use it to manage your node environments.
 This uses node 18 docker image.

 ### Install dependencies, only needed once.